Eveready Harton in Buried Treasure

-"Buried Treasure" Featuring Eveready Harton, also known as Pecker Island, is an American adult animated pornographic cartoon short film made in the United States in 1928 or 1929.
+"Buried Treasure" Featuring Eveready Harton, also known as Eveready Harton in Buried Treasure or Pecker Island, is an American adult animated pornographic cartoon short film made in the United States in 1928 or 1929.
 It depicts the sexual adventures of Eveready Harton (a pun on "ever-ready hard-on"), whose perpetually aroused, comically oversized penis at times detaches and acts on its own.
 Over the course of the movie, Eveready has a variety of sexual relations with a woman, a man, a donkey, and a cow.
 The six-and-a-half-minute silent black-and-white film was produced anonymously, reportedly a joint project by three mainstream studios for a private animation-industry party.